parthvyas7/cnotes/README.md

   </a>
 </p>

-> Change pharre is a note-taking app for managing personal notes, capturing your thoughts and accessing them from any device.
-It has been developed with MERN WebDev stack.
+> Cloud Notes is a simple web-based note-taking app developed using MongoDB, Express.js, React.js, and Node.js.
+It allows users to create, read, update, and delete notes, as well as search for specific notes using keywords.
+CNotes also includes a user authentication feature to ensure the security and privacy of the notes.

 <img src="./app_previews/Web.gif" alt="App preview"/>
 <img src="./app_previews/MobileWeb.gif" alt="App preview"/>